 When Age Becomes a Factor

 Your age comes into play only if it is found that you cannot do work you have done in the past.
-If you are age fifty or older and cannot go back to occupations you have formerly performed, your claim will be approved.
+How education and work experience can provide the necessary ability to move into a new occupation is evaluated differently for individuals under age fifty, for those age fifty through fifty-four and for those age fifty-five and older.
 On the other hand, if you are under age fifty and can’t do the any of the kinds of work you have done in the past, then your claim goes on to the next step, which is to evaluate whether you can do a type of work that you have not done previously.